All Episodes

 Unbelievable.

-Because I read the comments of your dopey mayor, and I I was stunned.
+Let me ask you what you're going to do in terms of the city, because I read the comments of your dopey mayor, and I was stunned.

 He didn't put the blame where it properly belongs on the people that were part of the mob and involved in the mob and involved in the violence.

-And this way we had to go way out of our way, and through these people, even if they had a lack of officers to patrol the area, they could have made a safe cordon for us to get to the cars.
+Even if they had a lack of officers to patrol the area, they could have made a safe cordon for us to get to the cars.

-So, in other words, the police saw what was unfolding and they just stood back.
+So in other words, the police saw what was unfolding, and they just stood back.

 They were standing down.

-We went over there, and another officer says, No, you guys can't go this way, you have to go around.
+And what would have been the shortest way, we went over there, and another officer says, no, you guys can't go this way.

-Yeah, but wait a minute, but they but it wait the police were down the block from where your son originally started his running.
+But wait, the police were down the block from where your son originally started his running.

 They saw the mob taking off.